MaastrichtU-IDS/dsri-documentation/website/docs/workflows-argo.md

 argo submit --serviceaccount argo tests/test-devnull-argo.yaml
 ```

-And connect with the Shell:
+And connect with the Shell (change the pod ID to your pod ID):

 ```shell
 oc rsh test-devnull-argo-pod
 ```

-> Change the pod ID to the generated pod ID.